RouthuMohan/PortSwigger-Web-Security-Academy-Labs/SQL-Injection/Lab-03/SQLMap.md

 ## Objective

-Verify the SQL Injection vulnerability using SQLMap and retrieve the Oracle database version.
+Verify the SQL Injection vulnerability using SQLMap and identify the backend database type and version.

-> **Note:** SQLMap is used only to verify the vulnerability and confirm the database version.
-The lab is solved manually in `README.md`.
+> **Note:** This lab is solved manually in `README.md`.
+SQLMap is used only to verify the vulnerability and confirm the Oracle database version.

+---

+# Lab Information

+- **Lab:** SQL Injection Attack, Querying the Database Type and Version on Oracle
+- **Target Parameter:** `category`
+- **HTTP Method:** GET
+- **Backend Database:** Oracle

 ---